RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/ex2b_ChangeDetectionInVideos.md

 The overall structure of the program should be:

-\begin{itemize}
-  \item Connect to camera
+- Connect to camera
-  \item Acquire a background image, convert it to grayscale and then to floating point
+- Acquire a background image, convert it to grayscale and then to floating point
-  \item Start a loop:
+- Start a loop:
-  \begin{enumerate}
-    \item Acquire a new image, convert it to grayscale and then to floating point ($I_\text{new}$).
+	1. Acquire a new image, convert it to grayscale and then to floating point ($I_\text{new}$).
-    \item Computes an absolute difference image between the new image and the background image.
+    2. Computes an absolute difference image between the new image and the background image.
     \item Creates a binary image by applying a threshold, T, to the difference image.
     \item Computes the total number of foreground, F, pixels in the foreground image.
     \item Decides if an alarm should be raised if F is larger than an alert value, A.